 For the most stunning white sand and crystal blue water in Australia, you’ll need to pack your bags for the Whitsundays, off the coast of Queensland.
 The Whitsunday Islands National Park borders Australia’s famous Great Barrier Reef, meaning you have your pick of fun in the sun or a trip down into the vibrant world below the waves.
 The Whitsunday Islands are best recognized for their gleaming white sand in places like Whitehaven Beach.
 The incredible brightness of the beach is thanks to its high purity of silica.
 A great option to explore the islands is to follow the Whitsunday Ngaro Sea Trail, a combination of kayaking and walking that makes island hopping easy.
 As for the underwater attractions, you can see manta rays, turtles, and plenty of fish while snorkeling and diving in the surrounding waters.

 20. Blue Mountains National Park

-Not all of the best Australian national parks are completely remote, as proven by the Blue Mountains National Park which is an easy drive from Sydney.
-The Blue Mountains are made up of rocky cliffs and gorges thickly covered in eucalyptus forest which together create a truly Australian landscape.
-While quite expansive, most visitors begin a visit at the park’s star attraction, the Three Sisters, a series of three rock pillars breaking free from the forest canopy.
+Not all of the best Australian national parks are completely remote, as proven by the Blue Mountains National Park, which is an easy drive from Sydney.
+The Blue Mountains are made up of rocky cliffs and gorges thickly covered in eucalyptus forest. together creating a truly Australian landscape.
+While quite expansive, most visitors begin a visit at the park’s star attraction, the Three Sisters, a series of three rock pillars breaking from the forest canopy.
 There are quite a few lookouts in the area to see the Three Sisters and the forest scenery from, such as Echo Point Lookout and Bridal Veil Lookout.
-Thanks to its many steep cliffs, the Blue Mountains also boasts several high waterfalls, including the Wentworth Falls which drops 100 meters from a cliff.
+Thanks to its many steep cliffs, the Blue Mountains also boasts several high waterfalls, including the Wentworth Falls, which drops 100 meters from a cliff.